Bhojshala: The Vijayaśrīnāṭikā

 Another inscription found by K. K. Lele in 1903 is part of a drama called Vijayaśrīnāṭikā composed by Madana.
 The preceptor of king Arjunavarman, Madana bore the title 'Bālasarasvatī'.
 The inscription opens with an invocation to Śiva and reports that the play was performed before Arjunavarman in the temple of Sarasvatī.
 This suggests that the inscription came from the site of a Sarasvatī temple.
-The play refers to the temple under various names -- Bhāratī bhavana, Śāradā sadman -- and says that it was “the chief temple that adorned the eighty-four cross-roads of Dhar.”
+The play refers to the temple under various names -- Bhāratī bhavana, Śāradā sadman—and says that it was “the chief temple that adorned the eighty-four cross-roads of Dhar.”
 Old Dhār being laid out as a grid, the main temple would have stood at the centre.
 Only the first two acts of the play are preserved, the final acts would have been given in a second tablet that has not been located.
 The inscription is currently on display inside the building, just inside the entrance.

 Grammatical inscriptions: Serpentine scimitars of Udayāditya and Naravarman

 The building also contains two serpentine grammatical inscriptions.
-These records, which contain the system of Sanskrit phonology and grammar, prompted K. K. Lele to describe the building as the Bhojśālā or Hall of Bhoja because king Bhoja was the author of a number of works on poetics and grammar, among them the Sarasvatīkaṇṭhābharaṇa or 'Necklace of Sarasvatī'.
+These records, which contain the system of Sanskrit phonology and grammar, prompted K. K. Lele to describe the building as the Bhojshala or Hall of Bhoja because king Bhoja was the author of a number of works on poetics and grammar, among them the Sarasvatīkaṇṭhābharaṇa or 'Necklace of Sarasvatī'.
 The colophon of the grammatical chart, however, is inscribed with the statement that it is the "unique magical sword belonging to kings Udayāditya and Naravarman, the worshippers of Śiva, for the preservation of language and society."
 The earliest date that can be assigned to these records is thus the period of Naravarman, a Paramāra king who ruled circa 1094–1133.